speechbrain/benchmarks/benchmarks/MOABB/README.md

 For detailed information, please refer to [The link to the official paper will be available soon].

-We also provide tutorials covering the main aspects of SpeechBrain-MOABB, in the `tutorials/` folder.
+We also provide tutorials covering the main aspects of SpeechBrain-MOABB.

 ## ⚡ Datasets and Recipes